 Please be aware that you should not travel to the UK via Ireland as there are usually no immigration personnel to stamp your passport.
 This can cause serious problems when trying to enrol on your course and may result in you having to leave the UK and re-enter to get the correct stamp.

-Applying for Short Term Study visa prior to Travelling to the UK
+Applying for short-term study visa prior to travelling to the UK

+You apply online, unless you are applying from North Korea.
 To access the application form, you need to create an online account.
 The visa application fee is currently £97.

 Please ignore all references to the 11-month English Language course visa: we do not offer these courses at the University of Westminster so you cannot apply for an 11-month visa for a course with us.